Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 ## Create an Azure Key Vault

 Next you create a Key Vault using the resource group created in the previous step.
-Although “ContosoKeyVault” is used as the name for the Key Vault throughout this article, you have to use a unique name.
+Your Key Vault must have a unique name.
 Provide the following information:

 * Vault name - **Select a Key Vault Name here**.
-* Resource group name - **Select a Resource Group Name here**.
+* Resource group name - **Use the same name as previous step for the Resource Group**.
 * The location - **East US**.

 ```azurecli